unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 Skia-based targets provide support for full XAML Hot Reload and C# Hot Reload.
 There are some restrictions that are listed below:

 - The Visual Studio 2022 for Windows support is fully available, with and without running under the debugger
-- The VS Code Uno Platform extension does not support Hot Reload when running with a debugger
+- The VS Code Uno Platform extension does not support Hot Reload (C# or XAML) when running with a debugger
-- Adding new C# or XAML files to the project is not yet supported
+- Adding new C# or XAML files to the project is not yet supported for VS Code

 # [**WebAssembly**](#tab/wasm)